-The vehicle identification number (VIN) of this Ford Escape is 1FMCU94113_.
-The reporting person's vehicle is a 2003 Ford Escape.
+The contact owns a 2003 Ford Escape.
 The contact stated that the vehicle was parked in a residential driveway when there was a loud noise and the entire vehicle became engulfed in flames.
 The fire department was called and extinguished the fire.
 The origin of the fire was unknown and a fire report was filed.
 There were no injuries and the insurance company was contacted.
 There had been no maintenance performed on the vehicle prior to the failure for at least six months.
 The manufacturer was not contacted.
 The failure mileage was 157,000.
-This loud engine noise issue occurred 03/08/2012.

 See all problems of the 2003 Ford Escape.

-The vehicle is a 2002 Ford Escape.
 The car had the original plugs in it at the time of the first incident.
 It had always ran great so we had no reason to change them.
 While driving down the road it went from fine to a loud bang and running terrible sounding like it had open headers.
 The spark plug blew out of the head breaking that cylinder 3 coil pack as well.
 We had it heli coiled and changed the plugs torqueing them to spec with a torque wrench and changing all the coil packs as well just because, about 30000 miles later (2-21-12) it happened again on cylinder 6.
 Obviously this is a casting issue with the head being too thin at the plug threads.
 I have researched this and it is extremely common online.
 Please have them recall.
-The failure date was Jul.
-15, 2010.

 See all problems of the 2002 Ford Escape.

-The car is a 2010 Ford Escape.
 Engine racing and jumping while driving.
 Reverse making loud noise.
 Reported to dealer and was told couldn't do anything until it happened again.
 Jolted at a stop after removing foot from brake forcing driver to turn into curb.
 Had to file claim with insurance company to get car fixed.
 Dealer claims no issues with transmission.
 Did testing w/o insurance engineer present as agreed to.
-This issue happened on Sunday, July 11, 2010.

 See all problems of the 2005 Ford Escape.

-The car involved was a 2002 Ford Escape.
 While driving at any speed, the engine was rumbling.
 The dealer could not duplicate or correct the problem.
 There was uncontrollable jumping and or kicking.
 The dealer replaced one defective part and was told that the rumbling noise would need to be investigated by Ford engineers.
 Ford did not know what was causing the noise, but say it was not dangerous.
 The vehicle would shake at certain speeds and cd's would get stuck in the cd player.
 The rotors were replaced because they were out of round, the stabilizer end links were replaced.
-It was Dec.
-12, 2003 when this loud engine noise issue occurred.

-The vehicle involved is a 2001 Ford Escape.
 While driving only at low speeds, steering column will make a loud noise and it could cause future steering problems.
 Dealer notified.
 The cover on the bottom of the steering wheel was broken.
 The vehicle shimmys when applying the brakes.
 The brakes were inspected and the front rotor was machined and the front pads cleaned.
 Consumer states there is a pecking noise in the engine.
 Consumer states the accelerator pedal is hard to push because the throttle body needed replacing.
 The air conditioner stops while at idle.
 Also, when coming to a stop, the heater is not warm.
-This problem occurred on August 9, 2002.